Crypto Leverage Trading Explained

 In this article, we are going to go in-depth explaining the full definition of leverage in the crypto markets, how it works, when to use it, all the costs, and all other important factors to think about.

 Crypto leverage works the same way as it does in other financial markets where you need a broker that offers derivatives trading such as CFD, ETF, Swaps, or Futures.
-These contracts carry leverage that will increase your position size.
-The only thing you need in order to access leveraged products is the initial margin deposit which can either be deposited as cryptocurrencies or fiat currency.
-Once your initial margin is in your account you are free to choose from all the different products that are offered by the operator and open positions your chosen coin.
+These contracts carry margin that will increase your position size.

-The added buying power you get on the top crypto leverage trading platform comes from backup funds that the platform owner provides.
+The added buying power you get on a leverage trading platform for crypto comes from backup funds that the platform owner provides.
 These funds are not yours to keep and you will only have access to them while you have an active position open in the market.
-Once the position is closed, the borrowed funds are returned to the broker and the difference in profits and losses are split among you.

 Opening a trading account and accessing leverage is a piece of cake and almost anyone can do it.
 Some exchanges will ask for your KYC documents and some won’t, however, I would always recommend trading with a broker that asks for your documentation due to security reasons.
 Only you can supply the correct KYC documents in case of theft or a hack.

-Now, there are several great options for beginner traders to use but no matter which platform you start out with I recommend beginning at lower leverage ratios to learn how the game works.
-The results from trading with leverage will show effect immediately and the swings in your account might be a little bit shocking as big profits can turn into large losses in a matter of minutes or even seconds.
+The results from trading with a multiplier will show effect immediately and the swings in your account might be a little bit shocking as big profits can turn into large losses in a matter of minutes or even seconds.
 If you are completely new to this style of investing here is a step-by-step checklist you can follow to get started:

 1. Choose a reputable crypto derivatives exchange.